 Cafe Rio is a favorite in the Western United States, and there’s no questioning why.
 The mile-high salads.
 The homemade tortillas.
 And the DRESSING!
-Now you can make it all at home and it can be even healthier with my version!
+Now you can make it all at home!

 Whenever I hear food recommendations for travelers coming into Utah, I always hear the same few.

 - Swig and Fizz for crazy sugary drink concoctions.

 - Red Iguana for the best authentic Mexican food.

 - Cafe Rio for the creamy dressing and mile-high salads.

 I can agree with 2 out of 3 of those recs, but for now, we’re going to talk about Cafe Rio.

 Cafe Rio isn’t necessarily comprised of authentic Mexican dishes.
 It’s definitely a bit Americanized.
 But you know what?
 I couldn’t care less.